 Okay, so you’ve exchanged your voucher for your JR Pass and you’re ready to catch your first train.

 Head to the turnstile gate and insert your JR Pass card into the ticket slot.
 The gate will open and your card will pop out the other end.
 DO NOT FORGET TO GRAB YOUR CARD!
-You need this for all our other travels.
+You need this for all other travels.

 Now you’re inside the gate.
-If you’re going on a regional or local train head to the platform and wait in line.
+If you’re going on a regional or local train, head to the platform and wait in line.
 If you are riding a Shinkansen, you’ll have to go through another set of turnstiles where you again insert your JR Pass card.

 Now, find your train platform by reading the digital signs and finding your destination.